ksevindik/ksevindik.github.io/_posts/2016-01-11-what-is-the-difference-between-strategy-and-template-method-patterns-if-there-is-any.md

+---
+layout: post
-# What is the difference between Strategy and Template Method patterns…, if there is any?
+title: What is the difference between Strategy and Template Method patterns…, if there is any?
+author: Kenan Sevindik
+---

 In our [Spring book](http://www.amazon.com/Beginning-Spring-Mert-Caliskan-ebook/dp/B00T1JV8TI/ref=asap_bc?ie=UTF8), we discuss transaction management mechanisms available in the Spring Framework, namely declarative and programmatic